mshibanami/redirect-web/docs/faq.md

 > This extension will be able to read and alter webpages and see your browsing history on this website. **This could include sensitive information, including passwords, phone numbers, and credit cards.**

-This extension needs your permission to observe the page navigation to redirect to wherever you want to jump.
-So if you don’t allow it, this extension can't work
+This extension needs your permission to observe the page navigation to redirect to wherever you want to jump, and Safari displays this alert when the extension requests the related permissions.
+Therefore, if you don’t allow it, this extension can't work.

 Since we don't collect your personal information as per **[the privacy policy](./privacy-policy)**, we recommend you **always allow** it on **every website** for your convenience.